dwncy/share-startup-reddit/README.md

 # reddit-startup
-From /r/startup - *Share Your Startup*
+Tell us about your startup! /r/startups wants to hear what you're working on!
+Contest mode is on

+Some notes:
+- Create reddit app in https://www.reddit.com/prefs/apps
-Make sure add callback url in reddit app to http://localhost:8080/authorize
+- Make sure add callback url in reddit app to http://localhost:8080/authorize

 ## Project setup
 ```